-The Golash brooch - named after its discoverer, Rhode Island jeweler Alan Golash - is a gold brooch set with one of the largest and finest quahog pearls (14 mm round button) thus far found.
-It was discovered in 2005 at an antiques store where it was mis-identified as a piece of costume jewelry and aqcuired for USD 14.00.
-The color and finish of the central pearl makes it one of the rarest pearls in excistence.
+The Golash brooch – named after its discoverer, Rhode Island jeweler Alan Golash – is a gold brooch set with one of the largest and finest quahog pearls (14 mm round button) thus far found.
+It was discovered in 2005 at an antique store where it was misidentified as a piece of costume jewelry and acquired for USD 14.00.
+The color and finish of the central pearl make it one of the rarest pearls in existence.

 Update: The owner has had the brooch insured, for an undisclosed value, and it remains in his possession.